nottrobin/docs/src/en/clouds.md

 (for the current Juju client), the type/API used to control it, and a brief description.

-!!!
-Important:
+[note=caution]
 The cloud name (e.g. 'aws', 'localhost') is what you will use in any subsequent Juju commands to refer to a cloud.
+[/note]

 To see which regions Juju is aware of for any given cloud use the `regions` command.
 For the 'aws' cloud then: